 Benchmarks are one method organizations use to compare and measure the performance of different technologies.
 In order for these benchmarks to be meaningful, they must be done correctly and provide accurate information.
 Unfortunately, it is all too easy for benchmarks to fail to provide accurate insights due to any number of issues.

 Confluent recently ran a benchmark to evaluate how Kafka, Pulsar, and RabbitMQ compare in terms of throughput and latency.
-According to Confluent’s blog, Kakfa was able to achieve the “best throughput” with “low latency” and RabbitMQ was able to provide “low latency” at “lower throughputs”.
+According to Confluent’s blog, Kafka was able to achieve the “best throughput” with “low latency” and RabbitMQ was able to provide “low latency” at “lower throughputs”.
 Overall, their benchmark declared Kafka the clear winner in terms of “speed”.

 While Kafka is an established technology, Pulsar is the top streaming technology of choice for many companies today, from global corporations to innovative start-ups.
 In fact, at the recent Splunk summit, conf20, Sendur Sellakumar, Splunk’s Chief Product Officer, discussed their decision to adopt Pulsar over Kafka: